Biden administration to target drugs for price negotiations to lower Medicare costs

 The announcement is a significant step under the Inflation Reduction Act, which was signed by Biden last year.
 The law requires the federal government for the first time to start negotiating directly with companies about the prices they charge for some of Medicare’s most expensive drugs.

 The process has drawn legal challenges from drugmakers and heavy criticism from Republicans in Congress.
-It’s also a centerpiece of Biden’s reelection pitch as he seeks a second term in office by touting his work to lower costs for Americans at a time when the country has struggled with inflation.
+It’s also a centerpiece of the Democratic president’s reelection pitch as he seeks a second term in office by touting his work to lower costs for Americans at a time when the country has struggled with inflation.

 Biden plans to deliver a speech on health care costs from the White House after the announcement.
 He’ll be joined by Vice President Kamala Harris.